Signature Calculation of Area Hermitian Form on Some Spaces of Polygons: Spaces of polygons and signature calculation

+In this section we consider the case where $\kappa=(\kappa_1,\kappa_2)$.
+It follows that $\frak{P}(\kappa)$ has dimension 1.
+This means that the polygons that we consider have 4 edges and we can easily draw them.
+See Figure \ref{casesfor2}. \begin{lemma} If $n=2$, then the signature of the area Hermitian form is $(p(\kappa), q(\kappa))$. \begin{proof}

 There are 3 cases to consider. \begin{enumerate} \item $\kappa_1+\kappa_2>2\pi$.
-From the left of Figure \ref{casesfor2}, it is clear that the polygon corresponding to a non-zero element of $\frak{P}(\kappa)$ has a positive area.
-Since the area of the polygon corresponding to a non-zero element of $\frak{P}(\kappa)$ is the square-norm of that element, we see that each non-zero element of $\frak{P}(\kappa)$ has a positive square-norm.
-Since $\frak{P}(\kappa)$ is one dimensional, it follows that the signature of the area Hermitian form is $(1,0)$.
-It follows directly from the definition of $p(\kappa)\ \text{and}\ q(\kappa)$ that $(p(\kappa),q(\kappa))=(1,0)$.
+From the left of Figure \ref{casesfor2}, it is clear that the polygon corresponding to a non-zero element of $\frak{P}(\kappa)$ has positive area.
+Since the area of the polygon corresponding to a non-zero element of $\frak{P}(\kappa)$ is the square-norm of that element, we see that each non-zero element of $\frak{P}(\kappa)$ has positive square-norm.
+Since $\frak{P}(\kappa)$ is one-dimensional, it follows that the signature of the area Hermitian form is $(1,0)$.
+On the other hand, it follows directly from the definition of $p(\kappa)\ \text{and}\ q(\kappa)$ that $(p(\kappa),q(\kappa))=(1,0)$.
 The result follows. \item $\kappa_1+\kappa_2=2\pi$.
-In this case, every element in $\frak{P}(\kappa)$ has an area equal to 0.
+In this case, every element in $\frak{P}(\kappa)$ has area 0.
 See the middle of Figure \ref{casesfor2} .
 Therefore, the signature is $(0,0)$.
 Also, it is clear that $p(\kappa)=q(\kappa)=0$. \item $0<\kappa_1+\kappa_2<2\pi$.
 In this case each polygon corresponding to a non-zero element is negatively oriented.
 This means that the orientation of these polygons is clockwise.
-Therefore, each non-zero element of this set has a negative area.
+Therefore, each non-zero element of this set has negative area.
 See the right hand side of Figure \ref{casesfor2}.
 It follows that the signature of the form is $(0,1)$.
 Also, it is clear from the definition of $p(\kappa)$ and $q(\kappa)$ that $q(\kappa)=1$ and $p(\kappa)=0$. \end{enumerate} \end{proof} \end{lemma}